 If you definitely want to give out swag, but are looking to save, consider a photo booth.
 This option is fun for guests.
 (It can be a great way for colleagues to get silly!)
 It’s cost effective and it results in both branded and shareable content.
 Even for a high-budget event, a photo opportunity might be a good option for the ways that it ticks all these boxes.

 AND THERE'S MORE...

 This list is just the tip of the iceberg.
 Wondering how you should allocate your funds?
 Let’s chat!
-Our knowledge is limitless, even if your budget isn’t, and we’ll help you create the best experience with the budget you have.
+Our knowledge is limitless—even if your budget isn’t.
+We can help you create the best experience with the budget you have.

 Paige Buck is the co-owner of Kennedy Events is a large-scale event management company based in San Francisco, Los Angeles, and New York City.
 Our team creates stress-free conferences and events with a positive impact, which allow our clients to resonate with their audience.
 Kennedy Events specializes in producing flawless product launches, award ceremonies, fundraisers and multi-day conferences while keeping our eye on retention and engagement goals.

 Kennedy Events began with one goal in mind—to produce high-level corporate events with just as much strategy as style.
 Maggie founded the company in 2000, found her match in Paige, and in 2011 the two became official partners.
 Since then, these two resourceful and brilliant creatives have pooled their strengths to build one one of the most the most sought after corporate event companies in San Francisco, New York, and Los Angeles.

 Make sure that your event is as valuable to your company as it is meaningful to your attendee.